goggledefogger/smugglers-town-ai-gpt-41/TASKS.md

 ## Completed Tasks
 - [x] Documented dependency versions and upgrade notes
 - [x] Integrate map rendering and game canvas (MapLibre + PixiJS v8, car and crosshair visible, correct API)
+- [x] Fix car movement and map panning/rotation logic so that in both car-fixed and car-rotates modes, the car moves and the map pans/rotates as expected (screen/world alignment, PixiJS v8 rendering, and user controls all correct)

 ## In Progress Tasks
 - [ ] Set up project with above dependencies and verify compatibility